CodeNinja212/DurabilityViewer/README.md

+## Help.
+I don't know how to build with Gradle.

+---

 # DurabilityViewer

 This is another mod that shows your item durabilities as I couldn't find one that had everything I wanted.